Ethan-Way/Python-Elevator/README.md

 - The elevator processes requests in ascending order.
 - Simulates the elevator's movement and current state.

-## Potential Features not implemented
+## Potential Features not Implemented

 - Mechanism to track weight and or number of passangers to not go over the elevator's capacity.
 - States like "doors opening", "maintenance mode", "emergency".